Read a sample of Love and Other Mistakes

 Jessica Kate is a twenty-something Australian writer.
 She prefers the term writer because it’s too hard to say ‘journalist, online training developer and author’ in one sentence.

-Her manuscript Hating Jeremy Walters was a finalist in the 2015 Frasier Contest, run by My Book Therapy, a finalist in the 2017 American Christian Fiction Writers Genesis competition and is a current finalist in the 2018 Genesis competition.
+The novel was a finalist in the 2015 Frasier Contest, run by My Book Therapy, a finalist in the 2017 American Christian Fiction Writers Genesis competition and is a current finalist in the 2018 Genesis competition.

-She is now penning her second novel, Stuck With You.
+Jessica is now penning her second novel.